 Golden Eagle

 This bird is native to North America and many other countries including much of Europe.
-It is not a common falconry bird as it is powerful and dangerous even to the most experienced handlers.
+It is not as common of a falconry bird in the US as it is powerful and requires much space to fly.
 There are few places to fly this bird safely at quarry.
-There are only a handful of people in the United States with eagle permits who have one of these birds.

 Plumage

 The immature bird is marked by large white patches under the wings, but all over is generally a brown color with a mostly white tail.
-A bird will start to take on its adult plummage at around the age of 6 years.
+A bird will start to take on its adult plumage at around the age of 6 years.
 These large birds are brown and as adults they develop the golden feathers covering the head and nape.
+The Golden Eagle also has completely feathered tarsi like the Rough-Legged Hawk and the Ferruginuous Hawk.

 Golden Eagle image A three-year old female Golden Eagle feeding on her fresh catch.